 FAQ

-You make coffee boba by combining cold brew coffee with a milk of your choice and tapioca pearls.
+You make boba coffee by combining espresso or cold brew coffee with a milk of your choice and tapioca pearls.
 You can also add some sweetener to balance the bitterness of the coffee for your palate.

-Just like anything, coffee boba is good for you in moderation.
+Just like anything, coffee boba tea is ok for you in moderation.
 Coffee has health benefits through antioxidants that fight free radicals.
 However, it does have caffeine, and too much caffeine is too much of a good thing.
-Additionally, the amount and type of sweetener you use will affect the health benefits of coffee boba.
+Additionally, the amount and type of sweetener you use will affect the health benefits of bubble coffee.

 Recipe